AdobeDocs/adobe-io-events/src/pages/support/faq.md

 ### How to debug and see logs for successful invocations to my runtime_action (configured as webhook)

-To improve the debugging experience for successful invocations, user can relay the `activation_id` of his target user action as a new response header (for example, you can use this header `target-action-activation-id`) from that action itself.
+To improve the debugging experience for successful invocations, user can relay the `activation_id` of his target user action as a new response header (for example, you can use this header `x-target-action-activation-id`) from that action itself.
 So, even without enabling the `x-ow-extra-logging=on` header and impacting runtime performance, user can get hold of the successful activation via the debug tracing on Developer Console.